OOP-FIIT/Auction-app-JavaFX/Documentation/000_project_documentation.md

-# Replace and write your Name and Lastname

-## Replace and write your Project name
+# Mykhailo Sichkaruk

+## Auction for online advertisement

 Project description:

-Example:
 This project is being developed in Java in Eclipse IDE using standard libraries.
 Add your description of the project that you have submitted to the AIS.